babarrett/g80-9009/README.md

 * can select any 1 of 2 workstations with a kmd3, or 4(?) for a "Breakout Box"
 * can perform calculations within the keyboard, displaying the results on the LCD display

 ---
+**CAUTION!** Not everything in here has been verified, and even if it has been verified your keyboard and revision could be different.
+The voltages are all, as far as I know, low 5V and 12V.
+It seems to me very unlikely that these voltages will harm you, but reversing + and - could destroy some of your electronics.

+---
 ## Connection Methods